 If people cannot move their limbs after cardiac arrest, recovery is difficult.

 However, if doctors have used cooling to treat people after cardiac arrest, they usually wait an extra 3 days for these responses to occur.
-Cooling the body tends to preserve brain function after cardiac arrest, but it also tends to slow recovery of brain function.
+Cooling the body may preserve brain function after cardiac arrest, but it also tends to slow recovery of brain function.

 Sometimes doctors use a test called somatosensory evoked responses Evoked Responses Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Electroencephalography (EEG) is a simple, painless procedure in which... read more to determine whether the brain stem or cerebral hemispheres can function.
 For this test, electrodes, which produce a mild electrical signal, are placed on parts of the body, and EEG is used to detect and record how long the electrical signal takes to reach the brain.
 Similarly, auditory evoked responses use clicking sounds in each ear to test if hearing signals reach the brain.
 If evoked response signals repeatedly do not reach the brain, the prognosis tends to be poor.